 - Are outdoors and maintain a two-metre distance from others;

-- Have a medical condition that prevents you from wearing a mask/face covering safely;
+- Have a proof of an exemption for a medical condition that prevents you from wearing a mask/face covering safely; or

-- Are in an area not open to the public (e.g. in a private office) and your workspace permits a two-metre distance from others.
+- Are in an area not open to the public (e.g. in a private office) and by yourself

 Masks are still required when you are:

-- Travelling to or through public areas such as hallways or washrooms; or
+- Travelling to or through public areas such as hallways or washrooms